I want to send memory and disk metrics from my Amazon Elastic Compute Cloud (Amazon EC2) instances to Amazon CloudWatch Metrics.

 Short description

-Important: Custom metrics are charged according to their storage and API use.
+Note: AWS charges custom metrics according to their storage and API use.

 Resolution

-1. Create IAM roles or users that enable the agent to collect metrics from the server and, optionally, integrate with AWS Systems Manager.
-Attach this IAM role to the EC2 instance that you want to install the agent on.
+Create AWS Identity and Access Management (IAM) roles or users that give permissions to the agent that collects metrics from the server.
+You can also integrate with Systems Manager.
+Attach the IAM role to the EC2 instance that you want to install the agent on.

-3. Create the CloudWatch agent configuration file and specify the metrics that you want to collect.
+Create the CloudWatch agent configuration file, and then specify the metrics that you want to collect.

-This example shows a basic agent configuration file that reports memory usage and disk usage metrics on a Linux system:
+The following are code examples for a basic agent configuration file that reports memory usage and disk usage metrics:

 {